Data Contract CLI

 Exports to an Iceberg Table Json Schema Definition.

-This export only supports a single model export at a time because Iceberg's schema definition is for a single table and the exporter maps 1 model to 1 table, use the `--model` flag
+This export only supports a single model export at a time because Iceberg’s schema definition is for a single table and the exporter maps 1 model to 1 table, use the --schema-name flag to limit your contract export to a single model.

 $ cat /tmp/orders_iceberg.json | jq '.'